ardaunal4/Physics/README.md

 # Physics
-Physics simulation codes which are written for lessons.
+There are some Physics simulation codes which are written for lesson homeworks.